 All children need to be comforted when they cry, but thereís a difference between comfort that represses emotions and comfort that allows emotions to be felt and released.
 A good cry with loving support can help children heal, while restoring calmness and joy.
 The more your baby or toddler cries freely following daily upsets and frustrations, the better he will sleep.

 Aletha Solter, PhD, is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute (www.awareparenting.com).
 Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.
 The titles of her books are The Aware Baby, Helping Young Children Flourish, Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.

 Aware Parenting is a philosophy of child-rearing that has the potential to change the world.
 Based on cutting-edge research and insights in child development, Aware Parenting questions most traditional assumptions about raising children, and proposes a new approach that can profoundly shift a parent's relationship with his or her child.
 Parents who follow this approach raise children who are bright, compassionate, competent, nonviolent, and drug free.

-Other articles by Aletha Solter about crying on this website
+Other articles by Aletha Solter about crying:

 What to do when your baby cries